General old Mac FAQ by MCbx.

 Later models with Motorola 68 (2,3,4) 0 are good with Mac OS 7, but they really should have more than 4 (or 8) MB of RAM.
 Especially Mac OS 7.5.3 known as Unity is good above 8MB of RAM.

 Power Macs G3 and early iMacs may be used with Mac OS 8 or 9.
 If they have less than 64MB RAM Mac OS 9 will be quite slow, but usable.
 128MB allows very comfortable use of version 9.
+Try to get to 9.2, as this is the last one and it works well.

 From Apple :).
 If you have an older Mac, you can download English OS for it from Apple's website.